-Vision: Healthy students, safe streets, strong communities
+Healthy students, safe streets, strong communities.

-Mission: To provide youth with safe and convenient opportunities for walking and bicycling to school to encourage exercise, reduce the risk of injury from traffic collisions, improve community/neighborhood relations, and decrease school commute traffic and air pollution which will lend to a culture shift that embraces active transportation.
+The goal of the Safe Routes to School program is to provide youth with safe and convenient opportunities for walking and bicycling to school to encourage exercise, reduce the risk of injury from traffic collisions, improve community/neighborhood relations, and decrease school commute traffic and air pollution which will lend to a culture shift that embraces active transportation.

 Street Story is a map-based, community engagement tool that allows residents, community groups, and agencies to collect information about transportation collisions, near misses, general hazards and safe locations to travel.
 Once an entry is made, community groups and agencies can use the information as a part of community needs assessments and transportation safety planning efforts.
 Use the link to provide feedback.